devsgk/NeedleInHaystack-client/README.md

 <br>

-## 🧐 How does a Search Engine work?
+## 🧐 How does a "Search Engine" work?
 Search engines, including Google search, fundamentally operate in three steps:

 **1. Crawling**